sumitrj/ChestXray-TransferLearning/README.md

 ### Part 2: Training Over Dataset 2

 We use Model1 as base model to build a classifier of CXR images into labels 'COVID-19', 'Other Pneumonia' and 'Normal'.
-The model trains for 120 epochs with ReLU Activation function,  Adam Optimizer and WCAC Loss Function.
+The model trains for 190 epochs with ReLU Activation function,  Adam Optimizer and WCAC Loss Function.

 Run the script 'Train2.py' from the 'Scripts' directory to obtain the model.
-Enter 0 for Load Trained, Model2 for model name and 120 for number of epochs.
+Enter 0 for Load Trained, Model2 for model name and 190 for number of epochs.
 This generates Model2.pth.tar in 'Models' directory and and 'Model2Losses.csv' in Losses Directory.

 ### Part 3: Training Over Dataset 3

 We use Model2 as base model to build a classifier of CXR images into labels 'Other diseases', 'Pneumonia' and 'Normal'.
-The model trains for *????* 120 epochs with ReLU Activation function, Adam Optimizer and WCAC Loss Function.
+The model trains for 400 epochs with ReLU Activation function, Adam Optimizer and WCAC Loss Function.

 Run the script 'Train3.py' from the 'Scripts' directory to obtain the model.
-Enter 0 for Load Trained, Model2 for model name and 120 for number of epochs.
+Enter 0 for Load Trained, Model3 for model name and 400 for number of epochs.
 This generates Model3.pth.tar in 'Models' directory and and 'Model3Losses.csv' in Losses Directory.

-### Part 4: Training Over Dataset 4
+### Part 4a: Training Over Dataset 4a

-We use Model3 as base model to build a classifier of CXR images into labels 'Other diseases', 'Pneumonia' and 'Normal'.
-The model trains for *????* 120 epochs with ReLU Activation function, Adam Optimizer and WCAC Loss Function.
+We use Model3 as base model to build a classifier of CXR images into labels 'COVID-19', 'Pneumonia', 'Other diseases', and 'Normal'.
+The model trains for 290 epochs with ReLU Activation function, Adam Optimizer and WCAC Loss Function.

+Run the script 'Train4a.py' from the 'Scripts' directory to obtain the model.
+Enter 0 for Load Trained, Model4a for model name and 290 for number of epochs.
+This generates Model4a.pth.tar in 'Models' directory and and 'Model4aLosses.csv' in Losses Directory.

+### Part 4b: Training Over Dataset 4b

+We use Model4a as base model to build a classifier of CXR images into labels 'Other diseases', 'Pneumonia' and 'Normal'.
+The model trains for 250 epochs with ReLU Activation function, Adam Optimizer and WGCAC Loss Function.

-Run the script 'Train3.py' from the 'Scripts' directory to obtain the model.
-Enter 0 for Load Trained, Model2 for model name and 120 for number of epochs.
-This generates Model4.pth.tar in 'Models' directory and and 'Model4Losses.csv' in Losses Directory.
+Run the script 'Train4b.py' from the 'Scripts' directory to obtain the model.
+Enter 0 for Load Trained, Model4b for model name and 250 for number of epochs.
+This generates Model4b.pth.tar in 'Models' directory and and 'Model4bLosses.csv' in Losses Directory.

-On running the script, the following will prompt:

-	Load Trained?
-0
-Entering 0 here will load Model1 as basemodel.
-Entering 1 here will ask you for the path of the model which is to be used as basemodel.

-	Load Trained?
-1
-	Enter Base Model Path: ../Models/<BaseModelname>.pth.tar

-**Enter 0 here and press enter.**
-You'll be then prompted to enter Model Name and Number of epochs.

-	Enter Model Name: Model2
-	Enter Number of epochs: 120
+## Training the Classifier
+Random Forest classifier is trained over the features extracted by Model4b.
+Run the following in the 'Scripts' directory:

+	python3 ML1train.py
-After execution, a file named 'Model2Losses.csv' will be stored in the 'Losses' directory and a file named 'Model2.pth.tar' will be stored in 'Models' directory.
+On completion a file 'ML1.sav' will be generated in the 'Models' directory which stores the Random Forest Classifier Model

-### Part 3:
-### Part 4:

-## Building the Classifier

 ## Evaluating Model performance on Test Data

-## Contents of the repository

-**a) Mets**
-Contains csv files of metadata.
-Each file has a dataframe with the columns 'Index', 'filename', 'label 1', 'label 2', 'label 3'...
-For a given row,
-**filename** specifies the filename of a particular image.
-It could be just the title of the image or in some cases, the location of the image w.r.t the **Scripts** directory.
-**'label 1', 'label 2', 'label 3'**  give the onehot encoded label vector for the image.

-**b) Scripts**
-Has python scripts to train and validate Deep Learning and Machine Learning models.

-**c) Models**
-Has the Deep Learning (PyTorch Models .pth.tar) and Machine Learning models (.sav)

-**d) Losses**
-Has csv files of training loss decay trends for deep learning models

-## Datasets used:

-## Building Feature Extractor
-Considering the lack of data, we use multi-channel transfer learning to build feature extractor.
-We have used the ResNet18 architecture because it has low training loss and is less intensive computationally.

-**a) Training over Dataset1:**

-### Proposed Novel Loss Function

-**b) Training over Dataset2:**

-**c) Training over Dataset3:**
-In order to train the model to classify into COVID-19 and various other images, it needs to learn to extract features present in CXR images positive of other diseases.
-We use Model2 as basemodel to build a classifier of CXR images to classify into Pneumonia, Normal and Others.
-The model trains for 400 epochs with ReLU Activation function,  Adam Optimizer and WGCAC Loss Function.
-Run the script 'Train3.py' from the 'Scripts' directory to obtain the model.
+Run the following in the 'Scripts' directory:

-On running the script, the following will prompt:

-	Load Trained?
-0
-Entering 0 here will load Model2 as basemodel.
-Entering 1 here will ask you for the path of the model which is to be used as basemodel.

-	Load Trained?
-1
-	Enter Base Model Path: ../Models/<BaseModelname>.pth.tar

-**Enter 0 here and press enter.**
-You'll be then prompted to enter Model Name and Number of epochs.

-	Enter Model Name: Model3
-	Enter Number of epochs: 400
+	python3 ML1test.py

-After execution, a file named 'Model3Losses.csv' will be stored in the 'Losses' directory and a file named 'Model3.pth.tar' will be stored in 'Models' directory.
+On completion a file 'ML1test_eval.csv' will be generated in the 'Losses' directory which has the evaluation parameters for the classifier.

-## Building Classifiers

-**a) Classification of CXR images into {COVID-19} or {non-COVID-19-pneumonia + Normal}.**
-We use the features extracted by Model3 to train a Random Forest classifier.
-Run the script ML1train.py to train the Random Forest Classifier.
-After execution, a file named 'ML1.sav' will be stored in 'Models' Directory.

-**b) Classification of CXR images into {COVID-19} or {non-COVID-19  + Normal}.**

-**c) Classification of CXR images into {Normal} or {Abnormal}.**

-## Analyzing Training Loss decay trends

-## Evaluating Predictor Performance
+## Results:

+	COVID-19 vs Pneumonia:
+	TP           23.000000
+	TN           47.000000
+	FP            1.000000
+	FN            2.000000
+	Precision     0.958333
+	Recall        0.920000
+	F1            0.938776

+	TP           23.000000
+	TN           47.000000
+	FP            4.000000
+	FN            2.000000
+	Precision     0.851852
+	Recall        0.920000
+	F1            0.884615